Egypt FA confirm loss of Africa Cup of Nations trophy | Goal.com

 Egypt FA confirm loss of Africa Cup of Nations trophy

-The Africa Cup of Nations trophy retained by Egypt permanently after the Pharaohs won the title three times in a row has been lost, with a fire in the federation's HQ in 2013 being mooted as a potential explanation for its disappearance.
+The Africa Cup of Nations trophy retained by Egypt permanently after the Pharaohs won the title three times in a row has been lost, with former federation member Magdi Abdelghani confirming the cup was destroyed in a fire at the association's Cairo HQ in 2013.

 Ex-Egyptian Football Association vice-president Ahmed Shobeir earlier revealed that the trophy was discovered missing during preparations to build a museum to house all of the silverware won by the North African nation, and former Fifa Board Member and Pharaohs great Magdy Abdelghani later confirmed that several items of silverware had been lost in a fire.